jasandoval1/windev_training/objects-and-handles/handle-table/README.md

    +0x060 DebugInfo        : (null)
 ```

 Nothing in this output immediately screams "here is the handle table!"
 Don't be mislead by the `HandleTableList` field - this is NOT a linked-list of handle table entries for all of the handles in the process (imagine how slow that would be, especially considering the indices for all handles are known ahead of time).
 Indeed, we need to do some work on our own to actually get to the underlying handle table and locate the entry for our event.
 The process for doing this is not particularly well documented; in fact, I was unable to find any documentation for this structure whatsoever when preparing this exercise.
-I developer the procedure below by referring to the [source for ReactOS](https://doxygen.reactos.org/de/d51/ntoskrnl_2ex_2handle_8c_source.html) and backing out the raw handle table structure from its implementation.
+I developed the procedure below by referring to the [source for ReactOS](https://doxygen.reactos.org/de/d51/ntoskrnl_2ex_2handle_8c_source.html) and backing out the raw handle table structure from its implementation.
 Accordingly, take the following with a grain of salt as it is subject to change in future releases of Windows.

 The first relevant information we need to be aware of is that the `TableCode` field within the `HANDLE_TABLE` structure contains the address of the base of the raw handle table itself.